CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-SCITAS-setup/README.md

 **First time only (if you don't have the IDE stored from another project), or if you want to update the IDE.**

+1. `mkdir $HOME/jetbrains-server`
-1. Submit your job as in the example `submit-scripts/remote-development.sh` and in particular edit the environment variables
+2. Submit your job as in the example `submit-scripts/remote-development.sh` and in particular edit the environment variables
     - `JETBRAINS_SERVER_AT`: set it to the `jetbrains-server` directory described above.
     - `PYCHARM_IDE_AT`: don't include it as IDE is not installed yet.
-2. Add `JETBRAINS_SERVER_AT` in the `--container-mounts`
+   And add `JETBRAINS_SERVER_AT` in the `--container-mounts`
-3. Then follow the instructions [here](https://www.jetbrains.com/help/pycharm/remote-development-a.html#gateway) and install the IDE in your `${JETBRAINS_SERVER_AT}/dist` (something like `/home/moalla/jetbrains-server/dist`) not in its default location **(use the small "installation options..." link)**.
+3. Then follow the instructions [here](https://www.jetbrains.com/help/pycharm/remote-development-a.html#gateway) and install the IDE in your `${JETBRAINS_SERVER_AT}/dist` (something like `/users/smoalla/jetbrains-server/dist`) not in its default location **(use the small "installation options..." link)**.
-   For the project directory, it should be in the same location where it was mounted (`${PROJECT_ROOT_AT}`, something like `/home/moalla/projects/template-project-name/dev`).
+   For the project directory, it should be in the same location where it was mounted (`${PROJECT_ROOT_AT}`, something like `/users/smoalla/projects/template-project-name/dev`).

 When in the container, locate the name of the PyCharm IDE installed.
 It will be at